 Massive drums, drop tuned nu-metal rhythms, big choruses, attacking bass and 80’s solos sums up what Repair To Ruin are about.
 A 3 piece that sounds like a juggernaut live, by making use of electronic synths, gravelly, melodic vocals and raw power.

 The London based band released their debut album in 2015.
 Mixed & mastered by Matt Hyde (Slipknot, Trivium, BFMV), the 12 track release was met with great reception from those who heard it.
 Unfortunately, due to a dramatic spell of sickness, injuries and line up changes, the album never received the level of promotion that was intended or that it deserved.

-2018 saw the band back on stage, sounding bigger and better than ever, and returning to the studio to begin work on 15 tracks for an upcoming album, due for release June 2019.
+2018 saw the band back on stage, sounding bigger and better than ever, and returning to the studio to begin work on 15 tracks for an upcoming album, due for release try soon.
 With a renewed thirst for playing live you can expect to see R2R on the road more than ever so be sure to catch them soon.

 You can find Repair To Ruin on Spotify, YouTube, iTunes and all the usual social media platforms @repair2ruin

 ‘Repair To Ruin, a non-pretentious modern day rock band with a big beefy sound.